 Ring of Fire: The Music of Johnny Cash Coming to Kent State Tuscarawas

 Stories of faith, family, passion, redemption and humor will set the stage ablaze in this new national tour of the Broadway Musical Ring of Fire: The Music of Johnny Cash on Sept.
-24 at the Performing Arts Center at Kent State University at Tuscarawas.read more
+24 at 7:30 p.m. at the Performing Arts Center at Kent State University at Tuscarawas.

 Tickets for Ring of Fire: The Music of Johnny Cash range from $20-$33 and can be purchased now at the Performing Arts Center box office, online at www.tusc.kent.edu/pac or by calling 330-308-6400.
 The box office is open Monday through Friday, from 8 a.m. to 5 p.m.

 Touching on the life and times of one of the world’s most legendary musical artists, Johnny Cash, the musical revue Ring of Fire is considered one of the best “jukebox musicals” of our time.
 Although Cash himself is never impersonated, Ring of Fire features a company of performers that will guide audiences on a journey through Cash’s storied life and celebrated music, from the cotton fields of Arkansas to the Grand Ole Opry.
 Ring of Fire features more than 31 of his hit songs from his long career, including I Walk the Line, Jackson, If I Were a Carpenter, I’ve Been Everywhere, Folsom Prison Blues, A Boy Named Sue, his final hit, Daddy Sang Bass and the title track Ring of Fire.
 With smashing medleys and bounce in its guitar-driven energy, this show will have audiences stompin’ their feet and asking for more.